 - Jimmy Beans Wool Knocker Blockers Knit Blockers

-Note: The actuate way to describe these would be pin combs, a rectangle with pins sticking out of them to help keep items secured.
+Note: The actuate way to describe these would be pin combs (blocking combs), a rectangle with pins sticking out of them to help keep items secured.

 They’re a much less fiddly and easy to lose alternative to t-pins or similar items you might usually use.
 Make sure you use them in tandem with blocking mats or towels.

-You can always use these in conjunction with the blocking mats available from Knitter’s Pride featured in my blocking mats post.
+Use these in with the Knitter’s Pride blocking mats in my blocking mats post.
+The price is mid-range.

 - Includes – 12 Blockers with eight pins, and eight blockers with four pins